Israel lays the groundwork for ground war, denies reports of imminent cease-fire

 In response to those attacks, which killed hundreds, Hezbollah on Tuesday fired a ballistic missile that reached as far as Tel Aviv, where air defenses shot it down.

-Meanwhile, in UN Security Council on Wednesday, the US and France were reportedly working to broker a 21-day Israel-Hezbollah cease-fire.
+Meanwhile, in UN Security Council on Wednesday, the US and France worked to broker a 21-day Israel-Hezbollah cease-fire.
 During the debate, the US was in lockstep with Israel’s belief that it has the right to defend itself against Hezbollah.
 Washington blamed the situation on Hezbollah’s “decision to break the peace” by firing rockets into Israel the day after the Oct.
 7 attack.
 Israel echoed that defending itself was something “any country would do.”

 Lebanon called for an “immediate cease-fire” because it “cannot afford to lose another generation to war” but said it would only agree if Israel withdrew from occupied territory and ended the war in Gaza.